entando/entando-docs/vuepress/docs/v6.3/tutorials/ecr/export-bundle-from-application.md

 8. Go to the `Service Account Roles` tab
 9. Select `Client Roles` → `quickstart-server`
 10. Select `Available Roles` → `superuser`.
-11. Click `Add Selected` to add `superuser` to the `Assigned Roles`
+11. Click `Add Selected` to add `superuser` to the `Assigned Roles`.
+This change will be saved automatically.
-12. Click `Save`
-13. Go to the `Credentials` tab and copy the `Secret` shown there.
+12. Go to the `Credentials` tab and copy the `Secret` shown there.
 You'll need this in the next section.

 ### Create env.json
 1. Create a directory where you'll run the bundler and change to that directory.
 ```sh
 mkdir testBundle; cd testBundle
 ```
 2. Create an `env.json` file with the environment URLs and client credentials.
-The `clientId` and `clientSecret` are from steps 5 and 13 above.
+The `clientId` and `clientSecret` are from steps 5 and 12 above.

 ``` json
 {